-In analysis to date of units in Baltimore, GHHI interventions have resulted in an average of $306 in energy costs savings for clients in the first 12 months post intervention.
+In an analysis to date in Baltimore, GHHI interventions have resulted in an average of $306 in energy costs savings for clients in the first 12 months post intervention.

 Increased Access to Resources

-- The cost savings for the integrated (versus separate) housing interventions have saved 20-25 percent, thereby creating a process that can effectively address health-safety-and energy improvements in every fifth (5th) house for free;
+- The cost savings for the integrated (versus separate) housing interventions have saved 20-25 percent, thereby creating a process that can effectively address health, safety and energy efficiency improvements in every fifth (5th) house for free;

-- Cost savings are also being achieved from an integrated approach that reduces travel time, site preparation, duplication of efforts, and other inefficiencies that drive up costs when multiple contractors are used to perform multiple interventions in a single home;
+- Cost savings are being achieved from an integrated approach that reduces travel time, site preparation, duplication of efforts, and other inefficiencies that drive up costs when multiple contractors are used to perform multiple interventions in a single home;

-- Through a coordinated intake process, comprehensive assessment and integrated interventions, families have access to a full complement of financial and programmatic resources needed to make improvements for improved health, safety, and energy usage in the home.
+- Through a coordinated intake process, comprehensive assessment and integrated interventions, families have access to a full complement of coordinated financial and programmatic resources needed to make improvements for improved health, safety, and energy usage in the home.

 - Creating jobs and training the next generation of “green” workers is a fundamental focus of GHHI.
-With a grant from the Open Society Foundations’ Poverty Alleviation Fund, GHHI has provided funding to nine sites to provide training programs and job placement services for under-employed and unemployed workers and formerly incarcerated individuals.
+With a grant from the Open Society Foundations’ Poverty Alleviation Fund, GHHI initially provided subgrants to nine GHHI sites to provide training programs and job placement services for under-employed and unemployed workers and formerly incarcerated individuals.

 - Open Society Foundation Workforce Development Grantees:

 - To date, nearly 1480 persons have been trained in green and healthy assessment and intervention, enabling them to hold sustainable jobs with healthcare benefits.